Curricular Practical Training (CPT)

 A student must have been in F-1 status for one academic year (9 months) to be eligible for CPT.

-CPT is authorized by the designated school official (Direction of ISS) with an endorsement on your I-20 form.
+CPT is authorized by the ISS office with an endorsement on your I-20 form.
 No application to the Department of Homeland Security (DHS) is required.
 The I-20 endorsement provides specific dates for beginning and ending authorization and specifies the employer and site of work.
 The endorsement must be obtained before work begins.
 When you have reviewed the instructions and completed the forms, please make an appointment in ISS to process your CPT application.

 CPT can be either full-time, which does require at least a minimal enrollment, or part-time (up to 20 hours per week of work), which requires full-time enrollment.
 Full-time CPT of 12 months or more makes F-1 students ineligible for subsequent Optional Practical Training.

 - Obtain an advisor’s recommendation on the form in the CPT packet, providing required CPT information.
 Required information includes:

 - A description of the work experience,